-A word that is often not spoken about in a corporate setting yet is at the very core of what we think, how we behave and interact with others.
+A word that is often not spoken about in a corporate setting, yet is at the very core of what we think, how we behave and interact with others.
 It is also at the core of what inspires others to follow us, to collaborate with us and to deliver on our joint projects.

-As business leaders we care about making something happen (e.g creating a new product, entering a new region, increasing customer satisfaction, generating repeat business, performing at the top of the league tables etc).
+In order to achieve such cares, we need to take care of our cares.
 We can not do this on our own.
-We need to collaborate with others: our direct reports, colleagues from other divisions or support services etc.
+We need to collaborate with others: direct reports, colleagues from other divisions or support services etc.

-If we take the time to share our care or concern and tap into the cares of others, they will be more disposed to work effectively with us.
+If we take the time to share our care, why it matters and tap into the cares of others, they will be more disposed to work effectively with us.
 Engaging in such conversations encourages followship and collaboration.

 With thanks to Bob Dunham, Institute of Generative Leadership in partnership with Newfield Network, who introduced me to the importance of care in organisational performance.